canjs/can-connect-feathers/readme.md

 Automated tests from the command line can be run in Firefox with `npm test`.

 ## Changelog
+- `3.0.0`
+  - This is a big update with a dramatically different API.
+  - Not yet compatible with Done-SSR.
+Keep using the `2.x.x` version if you need SSR.
+  - You can now directly use the official Feathers Client library.
+  - Includes a service behavior for connecting to Feathers services.
+  - Includes a session behavior for assisting with Feathers's JWT authentication.
+    - Requires the `feathers-authentication-client` library to be used in the Feathers Client setup.
+    - Augments the provided `Map` constructor with a `current` property.  ie. Your `Session` Map will now have a `Session.current` property with the authenticated "session" data.
+Remember that the term "session" is just a formality here, since Feathers uses stateless JWT and not actual sessions on the server.
+    - Includes `feathers-authentication-popups` support for automatically handling OAuth provider logins (Twitter, Facebook, GitHub)
+- `2.0.0`
+  - This version is exactly the same as the `1.x.x` versions with a single breaking change.
+  - Solved a bug where the internal version of jQuery would conflict with the version used in your app.
+Added `jquery` as a required option.
+You must provide the version of `jquery` that you plan to use in your app.
 - `1.1.7` - Feature: `getToken()` will always attempt to retrieve the token from `cookieStorage` after checking `localStorage`.
 - `1.1.6` - Bugfix: Adds makeUrl function to fix URLs and rest query strings.
 - `1.1.5` - Bugfix: Don't stringify empty objects in the XHR data.